Laviska Shenault Jr. Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Recent Performances

-- In his Week 6 matchup with the Dolphins, Shenault caught six passes for 54 yards while being targeted 10 times.
+- In his Week 6 outing against the Dolphins, Shenault was targeted 10 times, totaling 54 yards on six receptions.

-- Over his last three outings, Shenault has caught 13 passes on 20 targets for 211 yards, averaging 70.3 yards per game.

 Shenault's Jacksonville Teammates